 2) Identify what needs to be protected

 Take an inventory of all your informational assets.
 Include hard files, data stored on cloud services and any important hardware such as routers and hard drives.
 Also note any personal devices used by employees during work hours.
+It is paramount to use a certified hard drive destruction service to dispose of confidential data.

 3) Identify how you’re currently protecting information